(Updated August 25, 2025)Frequently Asked Questions(and some not asked frequently enough)

 We are a world-class provider of language solutions.
 Can you help us with the translation of the attached file?

-No. We do not work with translation agencies, brokers, or other resellers of language services, regardless of whether they attempt to position themselves as localization companies, "providers of sustainable and globally empowering language solutions," or any other silly characterization devised to disguise their true nature as translation brokers.
-Our clients are world-class manufacturers and law firms and span four continents.
+No. We do not work with translation agencies, brokers, or other resellers of language services, regardless of whether they attempt to position themselves as localization companies, "providers of sustainable and globally empowering language solutions," or any other silly demographic devised to disguise their true nature as translation brokers.
+Our clients are world-class manufacturers and other corprations and law firms and span four continents.
+Our client list does not include companies in the translation business.

-Can you do post-editing of machine translation for us?
+Can you post-edit a machine translation for us?

 Can you provide a translation from Japanese into French?